our story's been unfolding since 1893

 Gallagher takes G-Trak to the next level with a new mobile app called G-Trak Mobile, available for download on any mobile device, allowing customers to easily follow and handle uniform requests on their own time.

 Major expansion of production area is completed, increasing the plant square footage by 50%.
 New state-of-the-art route storage system is installed.
 Floor plan is adjusted to further separate soil from clean to meet food and pharmaceutical uniform standards.

 Mike Gallagher retires as Chairman, Executive Vice President after 36 years.
 He began his career with Gallagher Uniform in 1977 and was responsible for managing the Human Resources Department and the IT/IS Department.
 In 2013, Gallagher also unveils and launches its new bundle verifier, G-Trak Certified.
 Watch the video.

-Gallagher launches Radio Frequency (RFID) Chip Technology for maximum mat & uniform tracking.
+Gallagher launches an enhanced bar code system for maximum mat & uniform processing.

 Launches Handheld computers for Route Service Representatives, anchoring Gallagher Uniform as the leader in innovation and technology.